sd7y/cli-dict/README.md

 ## TODO

-- Run with HTTP server
+- Run with HTTP server, and create a shell client to access the server to get translation
 - Store the word list in mongo
 - Make a Dockerfile for [Deno](https://deno.land/), `curl -fsSL https://deno.land/x/install/install.sh | sh`
 - Make a docker compose contains Deno & Mongo